Whitby Men’s Slo-Pitch League

 out when it would have been his turn at bat.
 If any registered team member

-arrives before the completion of the batting order once, he must replace
+arrives before the completion of the game, he can be

 - After